A teaching memoir by Lori Baynham

 Lori was…

 “put together” on the outside but crumbling inside .
-As she began revealing the details of her kind of “drunk” with her friend and fellow runner in recovery, she realized that addiction isn’t limited to drugs, alcohol, eating and shopping.
+As she began revealing the details of her kind of addiction with her fellow runner and friend in recovery, she realized that addiction isn’t limited to drugs, alcohol, eating and shopping.
 Their friendship soared to a whole new level as she began learning how to transcend resentments, the number one contributor to any kind of addiction.

 You’ll read the nitty-gritty details of what leads to the emotional addictions of admiration, appeasement, people-pleasing, and many other codependent behaviors that are coping mechanisms to change the way we feel.
 That’s how addiction works.
 We want to numb our pain by applying something from the outside to heal our emotional wounds, at least temporarily.
-But there’s a healthy, happy, permanent solution to kick high functioning codependency once and for all!
+But there’s a healthy, happy, permanent solution to kick emotional addiction once and for all!

-Join us for the emotional sobriety journey leading to true inner peace.
+Join Lori for the emotional sobriety journey leading to true inner peace.

 How emotional sobriety all begins.